-- Die integrity violation detection, - Errors on memories and registers, - Glitches, - High voltage supply, - Out of range temperature, - CPU and MPU errors, - Faults on crypto processors. - 328 The ES can generate a software reset. - 6.3 Limited capabilities (FMT_LIM.1) / Test, Limited capabilities (FMT_LIM.1) / Sdiag, Limited capabilities (FMT_LIM.1) / Loader, Limited availability (FMT_LIM.2) / Test, Limited availability (FMT_LIM.2) / Sdiag & Limited availability (FMT_LIM.2) / Loader - 329 The TOE is either in Test, Admin, or User configuration. - 330 The TOE may also be in Diagnostic volatile configuration. - 331 The Test and Diagnostic configurations are reserved to ST. - 332 The TSF ensures the switching and the control of TOE configuration, the corresponding access control and the control of the corresponding capabilities.
-The transition controls rely on several strong mechanisms including fuse, authentication and control registers.
-Part of the transitions are only possible in the STMicroelectronics audited environment. - 333 The TSF reduces the available features depending on the TOE configuration. - The customer can choose to disable irreversibly the Loading capability. - 335 The customer can choose to enable or disable irreversibly the Secure Diagnostic capability.
+- The TSF provides preservation of secure state by detecting and managing the following events, resulting in an interrupt or reset, reestablishing a secure state: - · Die integrity violation detection, - · Errors on memories and registers, - · Glitches. - · High voltage supply, - · Out of range temperature, - CPU and MPU errors, - · Faults on crypto processors. - The ES can generate a software reset. - 6.3 Limited capabilities (FMT_LIM.1) / Test, Limited capabilities (FMT_LIM.1) / Sdiag, Limited capabilities (FMT_LIM.1) / Loader, Limited availability (FMT_LIM.2) / Test, Limited availability (FMT_LIM.2) / Sdiag & Limited availability (FMT_LIM.2) / Loader - The TOE is either in Test, Admin, or User configuration. - The TOE may also be in Diagnostic volatile configuration. - The Test and Diagnostic configurations are reserved to ST. - The TSF ensures the switching and the control of TOE configuration, the corresponding access control and the control of the corresponding capabilities.
+The transition controls rely on several strong mechanisms.
+Part of the transitions are only possible in the STMicroelectronics audited environment. - The TSF reduces the available features depending on the TOE configuration. - The customer can choose to disable irreversibly the Loading capability. - The customer can choose to enable or disable irreversibly the Secure Diagnostic capability.

 Only if the customer enables it, ST can exercise the Secure Diagnostic capability for quality investigation purpose with a secure protocol, in a secured environment.